Banks lead European shares to two-week closing low

 "This is a microcosm of what's been going on in the economy -- it's symptomatic about demand," King said.

-Across Europe, Britain's FTSE 100 .FTSE ended the day 3.6 percent lower, while Germany's DAX .GDAXI and France's CAC40 .FCHI fell 5.3 and 4.7 percent respectively.
+Across Europe, the FTSE 100 .FTSE ended the day 3.6 percent lower, while Germany's DAX .GDAXI and France's CAC40 .FCHI fell 5.3 and 4.7 percent respectively.

 The economically sensitive auto sector .SXAP, down 5.8 percent, was among the biggest fallers.
 German carmakers to fall included BMW (BMWG.DE), down 6.2 percent.

-Further indications of economic weakness helped fuel worries about major economies falling into recession, following bleak US labor market data on Friday
+Further indications of economic weakness helped fuel worries about major economies falling into recession, following bleak US labour market data on Friday

 The HSBC Purchasing Managers' Index for China's services sector slowed to a historical low in August.